heroku/gpgenv/README.md

 simply don't understand gpg.
 Storing this stuff in plaintext is dangerous - but you do it anyway because the alternatives are just too painful.

 I love [pass](http://www.passwordstore.org/), because it makes it easy to store passwords encrypted.
 But it doesn't make it easy to *use* them
 (tbh, that isn't its job).
-I wrote this to bridge that gap, and make it easy for me to never store sensitive information in an unencrypted format on my own machine.
-I hope that you find it useful as well.
+I wrote `gpgenv` to bridge that gap, and make it easy for me to never store sensitive information in an unencrypted format on my own machine.
+I hope that you find it useful as well, and you use it to stop yourself from committing security sins.

 ## Installation
 ```gem install gpgenv```